 Under the agreement, Sound Transit owns Link.
 KCM will operate and maintain the 1 Line service, and Sound Transit will retain responsibilities such as making policy decisions, maintain financial control and management oversight of the IGA, provide and replace facilities, as well as procure equipment and vehicles.

-b.
+Internal Audit of Link Light Rail Service Event from November 26, 2021 b.
 Standard operating & maintenance procedures